 Level of Service Performance Measure Information used to measure Actual 2014/15 LTP Target 2014/15 Actual 2013/14 Explanation about any significant variation Collection objects, archives and photographs are cared for to industry standard Museum Collection is maintained and preserved Number of objects damaged due to poor climate and pests Not measured 0 Not measured Poor climate and pest damage can happen over a 10 year period.
 There is no collection survey in place to gather this information at this time.
-Museum Collection is maintained and accessible Number of donated items catalogued per annum 3,198 items donated and 243 items catalogued = 7.6% Increase number of objects catalogued by 5% per annum 2,120 items donated and 233 items catalogued: =11% These figures show that the target to increase the cataloguing of new items (by 5%) was not achieved.
-Resourcing has been included in the LTP 2-15/25 to improve the space for volunteers to work in.
-This will enhance the cataloguing function.
+Museum Collection is maintained and accessible Number of donated items catalogued per annum 3,198 items donated and 243 items catalogued = 7.6% Increase number of objects catalogued by 5% per annum 2,120 items donated and 233 items catalogued: =11% These figures show that 11% of donated items were catalogued in 2013/14 however in this reporting period 7.6% of donated items have been catalogued.
+Notably more items are being received from the public, however the target to increase the cataloguing of new items (by 5% each year) has not been achieved.
+Resourcing has been included in the LTP 2015/25 to improve the space for volunteers to work in, this will enhance the cataloguing function.
 The Museum knows who their visitors are and will develop to meet their needs Analyse visitor profiles Visitor survey 916 completed surveys Completed by June 2013 822 completed surveys The Museum will develop to reflect its stakeholders and the wider community Strategic review within first year of plan Plan tabled and recorded in Council minutes Not completed Completed by June 2013 Not completed Council did not budget to undertake a Strategic Review of the Museum.
 (A budget for this project is included in the recently adopted LTP)